Nehemiah Persoff

-Persoff got his first part as an extra in The Naked City (1948).
-He is best known for roles as Leo in The Harder They Fall (1956), as Little Bonaparte in Some Like It Hot (1959), as Rebbe Mendel in Yentl (1983), and as the voice of Papa Mousekewitz in the animated film An American Tail (1986) and its sequels.
-He also made appearances on episodes of The Twilight Zone, Gilligan's Island, Hawaii Five-O, Adam-12 and Law & Order.
+His first acting role was as an extra in The Naked City (1948).
+Persoff is best known for roles as Leo in The Harder They Fall (1956), as Little Bonaparte in Some Like It Hot (1959), as Jake "Greasy Thumb" Guzik in The Untouchables (1959–1963), as Rebbe Mendel in Yentl (1983), and as the voice of Papa Mousekewitz in the animated film An American Tail (1986) and its sequels.
+He also made appearances on episodes of The Twilight Zone, Gilligan's Island, Hawaii Five-O, Adam-12, and Law & Order.

-Biography

-Early life and training
+Early life and education

-Persoff was born in Jerusalem, Mandatory Palestine, on August 2, 1919, to Puah (née Holman, 1887–1963) and Shmuel Persoff (1885–1961).
-His father, who was a silversmith, jeweler, and art teacher, decided that there were better prospects in the United States and initially emigrated on his own.
-It was another six years before he was financially secure and was able in 1929 to bring over his wife, three sons, Boaz, Avraham, and Nehemiah, and two daughters, Tamar and Geula (Julia).
-At first the family lived in an apartment in the Williamsburg area of Brooklyn, before eventually moving to the Bronx.
-His parents later returned to Israel.
+Persoff was born to Shmuel Persoff and Puah Holman in the city of Jerusalem in 1919.
+His father, Shmuel, was a silversmith, jeweler, and art teacher born in Chernihiv, Russian Empire (now Ukraine).
+His mother, Puah, was a Palestinian Jew.
+His father decided that there were better prospects for him and his family in the United States and in 1923 immigrated on his own.
+By 1929, he had become financially secure in New York City and sponsored the immigration of his wife and three sons (Boaz, Avraham, and Nehemiah himself) and two daughters (Tamar and Geula).
+At first, the family lived in an apartment in Williamsburg, Brooklyn, before eventually moving to The Bronx.
+The family spoke Yiddish and Hebrew at home.
+Persoff's parents later returned to Israel.

+Military service

-Persoff attended the Hebrew Technical Institute, graduating in 1937.
-With the electrician training that he had received at the Institute, after his military service he gained a job as a subway signal maintenance worker.
+Persoff attended the Hebrew Technical Institute in New York City, graduating as a certified electrician in 1937.
+In 1942, he was drafted into the United States Army and served for the remainder of World War II; he was assigned to the Special Services for entertainment.
+After he completed his military service, he took up an electrician's job as a subway signal maintenance worker in New York City.

-Army service

-Persoff was drafted by the U.S. Army in early 1942 and served during World War II until 1945.
-He was assigned to an acting company to entertain troops around the world.

-Acting career